keboola/connection-docs/templates/google-analytics/google-analytics.md

 * TOC
 {:toc}

-With this end-to-end flow you can extract your updated data from Google Analytics and bring it into Keboola Connection.
+Using one of the Google Analytics templates will provide you insights into site activities such as length of visits, number of pages seen per visit, bounce rate and many other statistics, which you can see in time or by traffic source.
+You can also enrich google analytics data with Google Search Console data, that will show you the average rank of your page in time.
-You can also import your Google Search Console data.

 After all the necessary tasks are performed on the data, you can transform the results into visualizations in any BI tool of your choice.

 **The flow, in a nutshell:**